About the Author of this Website

 I gained more and more emotional maturity.

-After four years of this effective trauma resolution work (focused on neutralizing anchors)
+After four years of this trauma resolution work (focused on neutralizing anchors)

 and one concurrent year of nurturing my inborn talents,